cjnaz/lanmonitor/README.md

 # lanmonitor

-lanmonitor tracks the state of SELinux, hosts, services, web pages, processes, and local filesystem age on machines (hosts/VMs/servers...) local area network.
+lanmonitor tracks the state of SELinux, hosts, services, web pages, processes, and local filesystem age on machines (hosts/VMs/servers...) on the local area network.
 A text message notification is sent for any/each monitored _item_ that's out of sorts (not running, not responding, ...).
+Periodic re-notifications are sent for critical items, such as firewalld being down, and summary reports are generated up to daily.

 ## Usage
 ```